Mr-Darth/skToolBox/README.md

 * [ThatPacketAddon](https://skripttools.net/dl/ThatPacketAddon+1.0-BETA.3.jar) - tested with 1.0-BETA.3
   * Optional: [WorldGuard](https://dev.bukkit.org/projects/worldguard/files) (for region name expression)

+## Releases
+You can download skToolBox from the [releases page](https://github.com/Mr-Darth/skToolBox/releases).

 ## Found a bug or you want to suggest something?
 Open an [issue](https://github.com/Mr-Darth/skToolBox/issues)!

 ## Want to contribute?
-Fork this repository and open a [pull request](https://github.com/Mr-Darth/skToolBox/pulls)
+Fork this repository and open a [pull request](https://github.com/Mr-Darth/skToolBox/pulls).